Metrics for Project Management: How to Measure & Track Success

 7. Actual Cost

-The Actual Cost is a simple number that shows how much money is spent on a project—not an estimate.
+The Actual Cost is a simple number that shows how much money is actually spent on a project rather than just an estimate.
 This cost is determined by adding up all the expenses for a specific project over the timeline.

 Actual Cost (AC) = Total Costs per Time Period x Time Period